MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignproperties.md

 ### -param PropertiesCount

-A zero based (one based TBD?) of count of the number of Properties in the Properties array.
+A one based count of the number of Properties in the Properties array.

 ## -returns